apache/lucene-solr/solr/contrib/dataimporthandler/README.txt

 Deprecation notice
 ------------------
-This contrib module is deprecated as of v8.4 and may be removed in a futhre major version.
+This contrib module is deprecated as of v8.4, scheduled for removal in Solr 9.0.
+The reason is that DIH is no longer being maintained in a manner we feel is necessary in order to keep it healthy and secure.
+Also it was not designed to work with Solr Cloud and does not meet current performance requirements.

 The project hopes that the community will take over maintenance of DIH as a 3rd party plugin.
-Please reach out to us at dev@ mailing list if you can help.
+Please reach out to us at the dev@ mailing list if you want to help.

 Important Note
 --------------